 “Plaintiff, TED BERNSTEIN, as trustee of the Shirley Bernstein Trust Agreement dated May 20, 2008, as amended (the “Trust”), files this Complaint against and provides notice to those interested in the Trust, Defendants, ALEXANDRA BERNSTEIN; ERIC BERNSTEIN; MICHAEL BERNSTEIN; MOLLY SIMON; PAMELA B. SIMON, Individually and as Trustee f/b/o Molly Simon under the Simon L. Bernstein Trust Dtd 9/13/12; ELIOT BERNSTEIN, individually, as Trustee f/b/o D.B., Ja.
 B., and Jo.
 B. under the Simon L. Bernstein Trust Dtd 9/13/12, and on behalf of his minor children D.B., Ja.
 B., and Jo.
 B.; JILL IANTONI, Individually, as Trustee f/b/o J.I. under the Simon L. Bernstein Trust Dtd 9/13/12, and on behalf of her Minor child J.I.; MAX FRIEDSTEIN; LISA FRIEDSTEIN, Individually, as Trustee f/b/o Max Friedstein and C.F. under the Simon L. Bernstein Trust Dtd 9/13/12, and on behalf of her minor child, C.F., and states that at all times relevant.”

 ANSWER – Deny.
 Theodore is alleged to be Trustee through a fraudulent document and that document needs to be further analyzed by beneficiaries and authorities to determine its alleged authenticity.
-That Theodore’s Trustee would be doomed even if he were named in the document as he is firmly stated to be PREDECEASED for ALL purposes of the alleged Shirley Trust and distributions made thereunder and thus is not now qualified as Ted is dead for all purposes of this trust and distributions made thereunder.
+That Theodore’s Trusteeship would be doomed and conflictive to other language in the document, stating to be PREDECEASED for ALL purposes of the alleged Shirley Trust and distributions made thereunder and thus is not now qualified as Ted is dead for all purposes of this trust and distributions made thereunder.
 That the alleged Defendants are not at all named as beneficiaries in the Shirley Trust and are prohibited from being included as the Shirley Trust is irrevocable with a specific beneficiary class and trusts created thereunder that already exist and could not be altered Post Mortem by any party.
 These alleged Defendant trusts are created years after Shirley’s death and after Simon’s death as well and are alleged to be part of fraudulent conversion of benefits to improper parties.
 That Eliot has never seen or been given any such trusts in he or his children’s names as listed by the alleged Trustee as Defendants and knows not who has executed these or how.

 WHEREFORE, Defendant, Eliot Bernstein, respectfully requests that this lawsuit be dismissed or stayed until the documents it relies upon are thoroughly investigated and inspected by the beneficiaries and this Court and the Court determines if the ALLEGED dispositive documents can legally stand.
 Or simply dismiss this lawsuit based on the fact that the parties that have no legal interest and standing in the Shirley Trust and this lawsuit is a further Fraud on the Court by Officers of this Court and Fiduciaries to attempt to make prior conversions and comingling done fraudulently somehow now post criminal acts legal.
 This attempt by using this TOXIC, VEXATIOUS, FRIVOLOUS, HARASSING and COSTLY pleading make the documents now fit the crimes.
 Thus is yet another FRAUD ON THIS COURT and FRAUD ON THE BENEFICIARIES TO INTENTIONALLY DELAY AND INTERFERE WITH EXPECTANCIES.
 That any dismissal of the Plaintiffs lawsuit however retain all Eliot’s rights to his Counter Complaint for damages and Eliot requests such other and further relief as the Court deems just and proper.